Meadowlarke/Bibliography/Porter2016.md

 192: *All Things Considered's* debut, covering an anti-war protest.

-194: #Z: *NPR's* *All Things Considered* debuted with the chaotic coverage of what at the time was the biggest anti-Vietnam war protest.
-It consisted of tape gathered from multiple reporters at the event with no overarching narrative.
-It was unlike anything of its time.
-Its chaos was intended to capture the chaos of the moment, but was also part of a larger aesthetic and political trend on the program to hear the voices of normal Americans, which is now recognizable as the "public radir sound."
-Regarding the debut, Susan Stamberg sad that "There was no interfering narrator."

 194: *All Things Considered* refusing to hire an authoratative varrator.

--: *NPR* turned down $300,000 from the Ford Foundation as it was attatched to them hiring bradcast journalist Edward P. Morgan as host of *All Things Considered,* who would have brought the young network credibility, fearing that it would get in the way of the alternative voices the program wanted to showcase.

 195: "Stories of little consequence."